We offer course schedules for full-time and part-time students of all ages.

 We’ve all heard the expression: “You are what you eat.”
 It’s a bit simplistic, but like most pearls of wisdom, there’s an underlying truth to it.
 Proper nutrition can go a long way toward our staying healthy and fit.
 That’s where nutrition and dietetics professionals come in.
 Passionate about the wholesomeness and healing nature of real food, they are some of the country’s most-in-demand experts, as they motivate others to improve their eating habits.
 Our accredited, didactic bachelor’s program — one of the few of its kind in the Northeast in a small, comprehensive, coeducational university — will give you the background you need to enter this dynamic and rewarding field.

-Accredited by the Academy of Nutrition and Dietetics
+Accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND)

 120 South Riverside Plaza, Suite 2000

 Those who enter the field of nutrition and dietetics should understand that this is a science-based, healthcare-oriented field.
 Our program prepares you for this reality by giving you a solid foundation in the science of food and nutrition.
 At the same time, you will learn the importance of management and advance practice.
 Your courses will include: